chanyaz/NewFTCApp-iOS/README.md

 ### In-app Purchase

 ## Enhancement to existing hybrid app
-### All possible customizations in one place
+### Done: All possible customizations in one place
-### Smooth Panning between content
+### Done: Smooth Panning between content
-### Pull to refresh
+### Done: Pull to refresh
 ### Infinite Scrolling in Home and Channel Pages
-### Dynamic Type Support
+### In Progress: Dynamic Type Support
 ### Autorenewing Subscription
 ### JSON formating that supports as many as possible APIs
-### Newspaper experience on iPad
+### In Progress: Newspaper experience on iPad

-## Work that can be delegated
+## Development Milestones
+Current Working: Offline and Caches.

-### Static Color Management: Constants and Naming: Weiguo
+### Done: Static Color Management: Constants and Naming: Weiguo

-### Channel Structure: Xiangyun
+### In Progress: Channel Structure: Xiangyun
 1. The final correct channel structure.
 2. Retrieve and convert other types of API.

-### Channel Page Collection View on iPad:
+### In Progress: Channel Page Collection View on iPad:
 1. Stop using auto-resizing cells on Regular size.
-2. Paginated Scroller

 ### Story Page:
-1. Decide what additional properties are needed.
-2. Use TextKit to display good layout both on phone and pad.
-3. Consider split view.
-4. Come up with bilingual and english switch.
+1. In Progress: Come up with bilingual and english switch.
-5. Functionalities and buttons.
+2. In Progress: Functionalities and buttons.
-6. Handle Video.
+3. Done: Video.
-7. Handle Interactive Features.
+4. Interactive Features.
-8. Handle custom link
+5. custom link

 ### Advertising:
-1. retrieve Ad info from Dolphin's script string
+1. In Progress: retrieve Ad info from Dolphin's script string

-## Work that cannot be delegated
+### Offline and Caches

+### Sharing

+### Tracking

+### Audio

+### AI

 ### Core data